TorZidan/android-1.0/StepsToBuild.md

 -rwxr-xr-x 1 android android  938348 2025-02-02 10:38 zImage
 ```

-If we built it using the `.config` file from the emulator, then we can launch the emulator with the new kernel file:
+If we built the kernel using the `.config` file from the emulator, then we can launch the emulator with the new kernel file:
 ```
 ../out/host/linux-x86/sdk/android-sdk_eng.android_linux-x86/tools/emulator -kernel arch/arm/boot/zImage
 ```

+If we built the kernel using the `.config` file from an HTC phone, we can run it on the phone, without permanently "flashing" it (temporarily, until the next phone reboot).
+  * NOTICE: the instructions below are untested and may brick your phone.
+Proceed at your own risk.
+  * Restart the phone in "Fastboot" mode: with the phone shut down, hold the CAMERA + POWER buttons to enter the bootloader / fastboot screen.
+It will say "Serial0".
+Connect the phone to your PC via USB.
+Press the "back" button on the phone.
+On the screen, it should replace the text "Serial0" with "FASTBOOT".
+You are in fastboot mode.
+  * Push the zImage to the phone: `../out/host/linux-x86/sdk/android-sdk_eng.android_linux-x86/tools/fastboot boot arch/arm/boot/zImage`
+  * The `fastboot` command will create a "boot.img" file and then push it to the phone.
+Then follow the instructions on the phone.
+  * Note: To exist the "fastboot/bootloader" mode, press CALL + MENU + POWER.
+It will restart the phone.

+How can we generate a `boot.img` file, similar to the one that `fastboot` generated temporarily above (before pushit it to the phone)?
+You will need to create a "ramdisk" file using the `mkbootfs` tool and then merge the `zImage` file and the ramdisk file into one `boot.img` file using the `mkbootimg` tool (both `mkbootfs` and `mkbootimg` are part of the Android SDK).
+See [here](https://web.archive.org/web/20090415031206/http://android-dls.com/wiki/index.php?title=HOWTO:_Unpack%2C_Edit%2C_and_Re-Pack_Boot_Images#Unpacking.2C_Editing.2C_and_Re-Packing_the_images) for more info.